 Lawrence Harper was proud to join LFY as it's Financial Manager and Program Coordinator in 2011, after marrying founder Jennifer Cohen Harper in 2010.
 He has a BA and MA from the City University of NY and has dedicated his life to helping others first as a NYC police officer, and currently as a Yonkers firefighter.
 After 22 years living in New York, Larry has found a home in Croton on Hudson, where he lives with Jenn and their daughter, Isabelle.

-Now as a resource in the world of wellness and with over two decades of teaching and coaching experience, one of Tricia’s passions is working with and empowering children.
-She has experience working with all levels of children including children with varieties of diagnosis such as anxiety, Sensory Processing Disorder, learning and developmental disabilities, ADD/ADHD, Autism Spectrum Disorder, Oppositional Defiant Disorder, and physical disabilities.
-She also provides mindfulness support groups, trainings and continuing educational workshops for parents, caretakers and professionals.
+Now with over two decades of teaching and coaching experience, one of Tricia’s passions is working with and empowering children / adolecents and athletes.
+She has experience working with all levels and abilities, including children with varieties of diagnosis/special needs, injuries and cross training needs.
+She also provides mindfulness support groups, trainings and continuing educational workshops for parents, caretakers educators and business professionals.

-Tricia believes that yoga is an incredible vehicle that helps people connect to the body, the mind, and the breath and restores balance within.
-"When children apply these techniques and when we help them to practice in a nurturing, safe and fun way, balance is restored and they can grow up with life-skills that our forever useful.
-They are able to cultivate a stronger sense of self, physically and mentally.
-They are able to develop their mind and concentration, nourish compassion, kindness, love, build confidence and move from these places with and from their own developing inner-strengths."
+Yoga/mindfulness has been an incredible support vehicle for Tricia and this is what fules her to share it with others.
+"When children apply these techniques and when we help people to practice in a nurturing, safe and fun way, the body and mind are restored and strengthened.
+People are able to cultivate a stronger sense of self - physically and mentally.
+They are able to develop concentration, nourish compassion, kindness, love, and build confidence while keeping the body and mind healthy - And these are skills that are forever useful."